Where to shop for local, organic veg in Dubai

 Greenheart – Al Barsha

-I remember the excitement of visiting Eleanor Kinanes’s first shop when it opened and the awful disappointment when it closed so suddenly.
+I remember the excitement of visiting Eleanor Kinanes’s first shop when it opened and the disappointment when it closed so suddenly.
 Greenheart is now a much larger business with close relationships with local farms and a thriving wholesale operation.
 The farm shop is close to the Miracle Garden and opens three days a week – or you can order online from a range of local and imported organic fruit and vegetables or a local veg box.
 This is the box scheme I’ve used the most and found the produce the freshest as they pick it that morning.
 Greenheart holds a small market at Comptoir 102 on Jumeirah Beach Road on Saturdays mornings at present and supplies to the Farmer’s Garden which has branches at Wasl Vita and in Wasl Square.
-Eleanor is passionate about what she does and very knowledgeable about water conservation – check the website for more details and to book a farm visit.
+Eleanor is passionate about what she does and very knowledgeable about water conservation – check the website for more details.

 Where to find it: Driving on Umm Suqeim street towards Arabian Ranches take the turn off to Arjan, follow the road round and take a left at roundabout. greenheartuae.com